jguhlin/minimap2-rs/minimap2-sys/README.md

 # Minimap2 Version
 Sync'd to minimap2 2.27

+## Breaking Changes
+### 0.0.18
+mm2-fast and minimap2 have diverged.
+At this point mm2-fast is no longer supported.
+Please use a previous crate version.

 ## Features
 * vendored - Regenerate the bindings from the vendored minimap2 source.
 Requires llvm installed.
 Useful to update the bindings to a different version of minimap2.
 * mm2-fast - Use [mm2-fast](https://github.com/bwa-mem2/mm2-fast) as the backend rather than minimap2 itself.